Mountain Ridge High School (Maryland): History

-Beall High School

 Postcard of Beall High School, c.
 1930–1945.

 Beall High School was established in the mid-1890s as the first high school of Frostburg.
 The first Beall High School was located at the corner of Loo Street (now College Avenue) and Broadway, where Beall Elementary School stands today.
 The first graduating class consisted of six female graduates in 1897.
 The original building was renovated in 1910, and expanded in 1930.
 By the late 1930s, the Frostburg community was in dire need of a much larger, newer facility.
 In 1939, ground was broken for a new Beall High School, located at 331 E. Main Street, in an area locally known as the "Eckhart Flat."
 The newer building is the one that most graduates and citizens of Frostburg are familiar with.
 It was considered an architectural wonder of its time with its Art Deco styling.

 In 2000, Beall consolidated with Mount Savage High School which is currently occupied by Mount Savage (K-8) School.
 The elementary school section of Mount Savage (K-5) houses students from the Mt.
 Savage region only.
 The middle school section (6-8) houses students from both Frostburg and Mt.
 Savage (all students living in the former Beall High school district).
 In 2007, Beall High School closed and the student body consolidated with that of Westmar High into the newly built Mountain Ridge High School, constructed at the site of the former Beall High School Stadium.
 In the fall of 2007, Beall was demolished in order to make way for athletic fields for Mountain Ridge.

 The school mascot was the Mountaineer and the school colors were blue and gold.